dev-gitter/meerkat/README.md

 - Asynchronous, non-blocking core supporting single- or multi-threaded usage
 - Stable, mature and tested, has several man-years invested in continuous improvement and refinement

+Note: Meerkat does NOT support HTTPS, CGI, SSI, Websocket.

 # Licensing